-Olympics endorsed Inspiring Posters project
+Olympics endorse the Inspiring Posters Project

 Beatrice Cofield, Emma Elliott, Leon Cole, Adam Graddon, Stephen Garratt, Asli Ahmet, Katherine Hewlett